luttje/alpine-calculations/README.md

 ## 🧩 Configuration

-You can customize how `NaN` values are handled by configuring the plugin before starting Alpine.js:
+You can configure the plugin to change its behavior globally when initializing Alpine.js:

 ```javascript
 import AlpineCalculator from 'alpine-calculations';